Skip to main content

 Unlike many other blinded figures in Jurassic films, Claire is not only allowed to recognize and correct her actions, but also find a second life as a champion of the dinosaurs and the planet she initially disregarded.
 Many of the skill sets Claire previously used to manufacture dinosaurs come in handy in later films.
 In “Fallen Kingdom,” we see her organizational, leadership, and personable skills used to mobilize action on behalf of the dinosaurs left on Isla Nublar.
 Her determination, cleverness, and strong moral compass are put to better use outside of a cold and indifferent system.

 Owen, meanwhile, is the voice enabling Claire’s arc in that first film.
 He is a master in the thing Claire lacks at the start of the franchise: he sees dinosaurs in all their complexity.
-Note the way he advocates for Blue and her pack, “I don’t ‘control’ the raptors.
-It’s a relationship based on mutual respect.”
-Owen gives equal credit to the Indominus Rex.
+You see this in the way he advocates for the raptors, sure, but Owen gives equal credit to the Indominus Rex.
 He gets that this tornado of jaws is capable of complex thought, deliberately planning its escape from its pen.
 He’s the only one who really acknowledges how dangerous this thing is, and so he functions like the warning bell in this story.

 But even Owen experiences growth in his own way.
 Owen respects the autonomy of the raptors and their capacity for violence, but despite essentially parenting them since they hatched, he doesn't doubt that these animals will make lunch out of him if he lets his guard down.
 He "respects" the raptors, but there's still a certain impersonality to their relationship.
 In that way, Owen also needs a bit of that childlike reverence himself.